The New Batman Adventures: Production

-The designs of most of the villains from Batman's rogues' gallery were also changed considerably, generally developing darker color schemes.
-The most controversial of the redesigns was that of the Joker, whose white skin now had a bluish-gray tinge, while the eyes had their scleras removed and were replaced by cavernous black spaces with white pupils.
-The ruby-red lips were gone, focusing more attention on the teeth, and the green-tinged hair was almost completely black.
-His flower pin color lighter orange was replaced with lime-green.
-His primary suit colors were changed from purple and orange (similar to his appearance from the 1989 Batman movie) to purple and green (similar to his appearance from the Golden Age and Silver Age comics), Joker's redesign was not well-received by fans and this led to him being redesigned again for Batman Beyond: Return of the Joker (2000), Static Shock (2002) and Justice League (2002–04), where his appearance was a mix of his look from the original series and this one.
-Catwoman also received a major redesign, as she now sports an all-black bodysuit (similar to her appearance from Batman Returns) and her hair is changed from blonde and shoulder-length to short and black while keeping her green eyes, matching her appearance in the comics.
-The Penguin's appearance has also changed, now resembling his appearance from the Golden Age and Silver Age comics instead of having the animal-like appearance from Batman Returns.
-The Riddler's appearance is also redesigned, now sporting a green bodysuit with a question mark in the center and his domino mask and red hair are removed, while his bowler hat is retained.
-The Scarecrow receives a big change, as he now has long black hair, black hat and dark gray trenchcoat and his face becomes dead-like.
-In addition, Henry Polic II was replaced by Jeffrey Combs as the voice of the Scarecrow.
-Mr. Freeze's appearance also received a drastic change, his suit is now black with metallic blue accents and his goggles have disappeared with his head now attached to a spider-like robot.
+The designs of most of the villains from Batman's rogues' gallery were also redesigned, some more so than others.
+The Joker was redesigned to have white eyes with black sclera and a purple and green suit.
+However, this was not well-received by fans, and this led to him being redesigned again for Batman Beyond: Return of the Joker (2000), Static Shock (2002) and Justice League (2002–04), where his appearance was a mix of his look from the original series and this one.

+Catwoman's redesign now sported an all-black bodysuit (similar to her appearance from Batman Returns) and her hair is changed from blonde and shoulder-length to short and black while keeping her green eyes, matching her appearance in the comics.
+The Penguin's redesign resembled his appearance from the Golden Age and Silver Age comics instead of having the animal-like appearance from Batman Returns.
+The Riddler's redesign now sported a green bodysuit with a question mark in the center and his domino mask and red hair are removed, while his bowler hat is retained.
+The Scarecrow was redesigned to have long black hair, a zombie-like face, and a dark preacher-like outfit.
+Henry Polic II was recast with Jeffrey Combs as the voice of the Scarecrow.
+Mr. Freeze now has a dark suit, no goggles, and red eyes with black sclera.
 Poison Ivy's appearance also changed, her skin tone is chalk white and her costume is now black with leaf-green highlights.
-Bane also gains a major change, his outfit is completely black with silver accents and his mask no longer has red lenses.
-Killer Croc received a major redesign, his skin is now reptilian green and his pants are now a blue-gray color.
-In addition, Aron Kincaid was replaced by Brooks Gardner as the voice of Killer Croc.
+Bane's redesign outfit is completely black with silver accents and his mask no longer has red lenses.
+Killer Croc received a major redesign with a more reptilian appearance, with Brooks Gardner replacing Aron Kincaid in the role.